gvk00/MyPortfolio/README.md

 A clean and modern color palette was selected, featuring neutral tones like white and gray, complemented by an accent color for highlights.

 * Layout:
 The website employs a responsive grid-based layout to ensure compatibility across devices.
-Sections such as "About Me," "Projects," "Skills," and "Contact" are organized logically, providing an intuitive navigation experience.
+Sections such as "About Me," "Projects," "Skills (view in resume)," and "Contact" are organized logically, providing an intuitive navigation experience.